Reed-CompBio/spras/docker-wrappers/PathLinker/README.md

 ```
 from this directory.

-To confirm that commands are run inside the conda environment run:
+To inspect the installed Python packages:
 ```
 winpty docker run reedcompbio/pathlinker pip list
 ```